wardle/ods-weekly/README.md

 This supplements the ODS quarterly and monthly releases made available via [https://github.com/wardle/clods](https://github.com/wardle/clods).

-It can create an immutable file-based database that can then be used within other applications to make use of NHS prescribing data.
+It can create a file-based database that can then be used within other applications to make use of NHS prescribing data.
 These data document surgeries and branch surgeries in the UK, with lists of general practitioners.

 Each practice has a list of general practitioners by GNC identifier.
 These data also map between GNC identifier and GMC, as one GP may have more than one GNC identifier if they have worked in multiple practices at the same time.

 It is advisable to create a new service every week based on the most recent published data.
+You can create a new index every week, or simply update an existing index.

 # Creating an ods-weekly file-based database

-You can directly run from source using the clojure command line tools.
+You can directly run from source using the Clojure command line tools.
 If there is interest, I can provide a pre-built 'uberjar' containing command-line tools and a simple HTTP server.
 My recommendation is to run from source, or embed as a library and use the clojure API.

 ## Usage from source code

-1. Install clojure
+1. Install Clojure

 e.g. on Mac:
 ```shell